Adolescent Depression Is Increasing: What Can Be Done?

 Plus, adolescence can be a difficult time in general.
 During the average teen’s life, many things are changing, and you’re working to figure out who you are, what you value, and what you want for your life.
 Add stressful elements like the pandemic, climate change, and social injustices to the mix, and it’s no wonder young people are experiencing challenges with their mental health that could lead to substance use.

-Symptoms of depression to watch out for in adolescents
+Symptoms of depression in adolescents based on mental health professional studies

 Sometimes, it may be difficult to distinguish normal adolescent behaviors from those that may be cause for concern, like clinical depression symptoms.
 Regularly checking in with your child on how they’re doing can help you notice if they may be facing mental health challenges.
 You may also want to keep an eye out for the following warning signs of depression in teens or pre-teens.